 What can be discovered in this prophecy, however, are some of the mysterious details concerning the resurrection.
 Paul tells the Thessalonians that they should not be without a hope for their dead friends and family members who believed in Christ, for they shall not remain dead forever.
 He promises that when the Lord returns all dead Christians (those who “sleep”) will rise to live again.
 In fact, at the time of Christ’s coming those believers who are already dead will actually be raised and gathered together with the Lord even before the living Christians are gathered.
 Paul states very clearly that only after the dead are resurrected and gathered will those who have survived to that time be caught up together with them.
 Remember, too, Jesus told us (as we discussed in the previous section) that angels will actually perform the in-gathering of the believers and be visibly seen by everyone then remaining on the Earth.

 Notice that Paul also says the Lord will come with a shout and with the trump of God.
 This description correlates perfectly with the words of Jesus who said that his angels would be sent forth with the great sound of a trumpet.
 The corroboration in these prophecies proves that they are indeed talking about the same event.
 In fact, all of the predictions that we have so far considered have each been adding additional details to our understanding of the rapture while at the same time keeping the overall terminology and chronology consistent.
+The testimony of the disciples thus correlates perfectly with other prophecies of the rapture within the Bible.

 From Paul’s words in the books of 1 & 2 Thessalonians we can now add these additional characteristics to the description of the rapture: